glouppe/info8006-introduction-to-ai/projects/project2/README.md

 	 - Fill in the following [template](./template-project2.tex) to write your report.
 	 - In French or English.
  - A file named `bayesfilter.py` containing your implementation of the Bayes filter algorithm.
-	 - Put the class template defined in `beliefstateagent.py` into `bayesfilter.py` and fill in the `update_belief_state` function.
+     - Simply modify the provided `bayesfilter.py` file.
 	 - :warning: Do not change the class name (`BeliefStateAgent`).
  - (optional) A file named `pacmanagent.py` containing your implementation of the BONUS.
      - Simply modify the provided `pacmanagent.py` file.
 :warning: A penalty of **-2 points** on the final grade will be applied if the files are not named based on the instructions above.

 ---
 ## Instructions